Connect with us

 A diagram showing the Earth and the Moon as circles, with a space craft's path from Earth, to the moon, and back to Earth.

-A lunar orbit rendezvous occurs when a smaller lunar lander breaks off a main spacecraft while in orbit to on or circle the Moon before returning to the main craft.
+A lunar orbit rendezvous occurs when a smaller lunar lander breaks off a main spacecraft while in orbit to land on or circle the Moon before returning to the main craft.

 NASA, CC BY-ND